Vijayasinhji Chhatrasinhji

-Sir Vijaysinhji Chhatrasinhji GBE KCSI, (30 January 1890 - 29 April 1951) was the last Maharaja of the Rajpipla State, who ruled from 1915 to 1948.
+Vijaysinhji Chhatrasinhji (30 January 1890 - 29 April 1951) was the last Maharaja of the Rajpipla State, who ruled from 1915 to 1948.
 He was also a successful race horse owner, a socialite and an accomplished horseman and a polo player.
 He played a key role in the negotiations leading to the integration of several Princely state’s into the Indian Union.
 Some articles refer to him as Vijayasinhji instead of Vijaysinhji.